Nuclear Surface Warfare Officer transitioning into cybersecurity

 • Delivered cybersecurity training to improve organizational awareness and security discipline.

-Reactor Electrical Division Officer — USS Carl Vinson (CVN-70) 2024–Present
+Reactor Electrical Division Officer — USS Carl Vinson (CVN-70) 2024–2026

 Led a 20-person technical division responsible for nuclear propulsion electrical systems.